gillcaleb/resume_blog/_posts/blog-part-2.md

 Boom.
 That's it.
 Granted, it's not totally perfect - there are still elements of the page that don't behave quite right (I assume the color change isn't being inhereited hence why they stay light/dark at inappropriate times).
 All that can be sorted out later though.
 With just a few lines of code we've got dark mode working at ~90%.

 ## Resume and Contact Page
 Again, both of these were adapted from the Manu Arora projects given that I don't quite yet have the React chops to build stuff from scratch.
 In the end though I was very pleased with how they both turned out.
 I continue to be impressed at how powerful the components in React can be when building something like this.
-That's the power of D.R.Y I suppose.
+That's the beauty of D.R.Y I suppose.

 For the contact page I originally wanted to set it up to automatically send me an email with the salient information when a user submits data.
 Upon doing a fair amount of research though, it seems like Gmail locked down this type of capability a while back so tools like `nodemailer` don't really work anymore.
 I went down the route of exploring managed services (namely SendGrid which is now owned by Twilio) but it started to consume more time than I was willing to dedicate towards it (there was an invovled verification process to prove I wasn't a spammer which I guess is a good thing).
 In the end I just put up some basic JS handling code which clears the form and says "thanks for submitting" on submit without actually handling the data.
 If you'd really like to get in touch, LinkedIn is your best bet :)